LoweringLevel/Adlist/README.md

 # Adlist
-My personal adlist.
+My personal ad-related site list.
 Do you spam it?
 Is AI related?
-Is in a not related place?
+Do I see him in a place where there shouldn't be?
 F**k off!